Japanese Beetle Pest Alert

 The City of Vancouver and the Vancouver Parks Board will treat public lands with turf grass in and around where Japanese beetle has been detected.

-The larvicide used to treat for this pest (Acelepyrn) is a "reduced risk pesticide" approved by Health Canada.
+The larvicide used to treat for this pest (Acelepyrn) is a reduced risk product approved by Health Canada.
 The product is applied by ground application once a year, and the Japanese beetle larvae contact or ingest the chemical while they are feeding on turf and plant roots.
 Acelepryn (chlorantraniliprole) was selected for the treatment due to its very low toxicity and favourable environmental profile.
 The larvicide targets root-eating grubs, and will not impact people, pets, mammals, birds, bees, butterflies or other plants and animals, including any mammals or birds that eat the treated grubs.
 The treatment will be applied manually by trained and licensed pest management specialists and will be as unobtrusive as possible.

 What you can do to help